top of page

 Beaches in Tiberias

-The following beaches in Tiberias are free or offer something a bit different from others around the lake:
+The following beaches in Tiberias are either free or offer something a bit different from others around the lake:

 Ganim Beach is a free municipal beach.
 You pay only for use of the deckchairs.
 There is green grass, shaded areas, a lifeguard and restrooms.
 Enter “Ganim Beach” into Waze.